Create Tags for Any Occasion by Changing the Designs!

-Cut shapes from fabric, sew them down and embellish.
+Cut shapes from fabric, sew them down, and embellish them however you want.
 Punch a hole and add a tie and the tags are ready to go.

 The instructions, by Jemima Flendt from Tied with a Ribbon, are written for centimeters instead of inches.
 Simply cut rectangles from the card stock that are 4″ x 3″ and remove the corners from one end to achieve the correct tag shape.

-Download the template of fabric shapes to your computer (right click, save as) and print it from there (you may get a strange size if you try to print from the Internet).
+Download the template of fabric shapes to your computer (it’s a photo so right-click, save as) and print it from there (you may get a strange size if you try to print from the Internet).
 Set it up so it prints at 100%, which may mean deselecting the option to fill the page.